MarouaneBouaricha/k8s-lab/README.md

 # k8s-lab
-Deploy a microservice app (based on weather api) as part of learning k8s
+Deploying a microservice app (based on weather api) as part of learning k8s

 ## Environment
 ```shell